domenicomanna/domenicomanna.com/src/content/posts/2019-09-28-responsiveNavbarInReact/index.md

 featuredImage: ../../featuredImages/react.png
 ---

-Navigation menu's are a central part of every website.
+Navigation menus are a central part of every website.
 In this tutorial, we will be creating a responsive navbar in React.

 **Prerequisites**: Basic knowledge in HTML, CSS, and React.